HEIG-VD-WEB/web-course/docs/tutorials/create-a-simple-crud-in-php/index.md

 # Create a simple CRUD in PHP

+You can see the code related to this tutorial on [GitHub](https://github.com/HEIG-VD-WEB/crud-product)

 ## Objectives

 With this tutorial, you will create a simple CRUD on products in PHP.
 And you will initiate a database.